A Look Back at My Journey Through Knowledge for Good

 When I first joined AlphaSights in 2013 as a Client Service Associate, our primary users were investors and consultants.
 Over the years, I’ve been fortunate to witness the expansion of our knowledge search model to reach new and unique clients types.

-The customization and flexibility of AlphaSights’ search process allows us to connect clients to key knowledge experts all over the world.
-Rather than relying on a stagnant database, I source subject-matter experts who have direct experience related to my clients’ business challenges.
-It became clear to me that nearly any industry key opinion leader located anywhere in the world is accessible and could speak to a client about their experiences.
+The customization and flexibility of AlphaSights’ search process allow us to connect clients to key knowledge experts all over the world.
+Rather than relying on a stagnant database, I source subject-matter experts who have direct experience related to my client’s business challenges.
+It became clear to me that nearly any industry-key opinion leader located anywhere in the world is accessible and could speak to a client about their experiences.
 For example, I worked on a project for a consultant looking into the process of peanut shelling.
 I was able to connect my client with experts who were floor managers of a nut processing factory.
-Their industry expertise provided my client with knowledge that is traditionally difficult to access, but necessary to drive business forward and dispel risk.
+Their industry expertise provided my client with knowledge that is traditionally difficult to access, but necessary to drive the business forward and dispel risk.

 As we continued to receive several niche client requests, a group of passionate employees felt that our service could be applied to industries beyond financial services — specifically impact investing funds and non-profit consultancies.
 From there, we looked into partnering with impact investors and social enterprise organizations Acumen and TechnoServe.
 It quickly became obvious that our service could be equally as powerful, if not more, to the non-profit community.